Episode 5: From Frontier Search To Portfolio Thinking

 Why This Week Matters

-This was the week the repo got a portfolio objective, not just a model objective.
+This was the week the repo got a portfolio objective, more than a model objective.

 In restrained One Piece language, this is where the journey stops being about the strongest fighter and starts being about the crew.